 - a.
 California Assessment of Student Performance and Progress statewide assessment - b.
 Percentage of pupils who have successfully completed courses that satisfy UC/CSU entrance requirements, or career technical education. - c.
 Percentage of ELs who make progress toward English language proficiency as measured by English Language Proficiency Assessment for California. - d.
 EL reclassification rate - e.
-Percentage of pupils who have passed an AP exam with a score of 3 or higher f.
+Percentage of pupils who have passed an AP exam with a score of 3 or higher - f.
 Percentage of pupils who participate in and demonstrate college preparedness pursuant to the Early Assessment Program (E.C. §99300 et seq.) or any subsequent assessment of college preparedness

 SUBPRIORITY A - CAASPP Goal to Achieve Subpriority Prepare all students for college and careers and ensure all students meet grade level standards with a focus on closing the achievement gap between all student groups.
 Actions to Achieve Goal Administer the CAASPP assessment to all students grades 3-8, and 11.
 Measurable Outcome Maintain a CAASPP participation rate of 95% or higher.
 Goal and Outcomes for Subgroup #1 Maintain a CAASSP participation rate of 95 % or higher for all student groups.
 Methods of Measurement California School Dashboard results.
+SUBPR RIORITY B - UC/CSU COURSE REQUIRMENTS (OR CTE) GOAL TO ACHIEVE SUBPRIORITY ACTIONS TO ACHIEVE GOAL MEASURABLE OUTCOME

+GOAL AND OUTCOMES FOR

+SUBGROUP #1

-SUBF PRIORITY B - UC/CSU COURSE REQUIREMENTS (OR CTE) GOAL TO ACHIEVE SUBPRIORITY The percentage of TISCS students who successfully complete courses that satisfy the UC, CSU, and Career Tech will be 35% or higher ACTIONS TO ACHIEVE GOAL Counselors will monitor Pathways and student course placement twice per school year.
-MEASURABLE OUTCOME CALPADS Data GOAL AND OUTCOMES FOR SUBGROUP #1 Not Applicable at this time - Pending student enrollment METHODS OF MEASUREMENT Not Applicable at this time - Pending student enrollment SUBPRIORITY C - EL PROFICIENCY RATES Goal to Achieve Subpriority Prepare all students for college and careers and ensure all students meet grade level standards with a focus on closing the achievement gap between all student group Actions to Achieve Goal Administer the ELPAC to 100% of ELs.
+METHODS OF MEASUREMENT

+SUBPRIORITY C - EL PROFICIENCY RATES

+Goal to Achieve Subpriority Prepare all students for college and careers and ensure all students meet grade level standards with a focus on closing the achievement gap between all student group

+Actions to Achieve Goal Administer the ELPAC to 100% of ELs.

 Measurable Outcome Percentage of ELs will increase by 1% annually on the ELPAC.

 Goal and Outcomes for Subgroup #1 100% of ELs will take the ELPAC assessment.

 Methods of Measurement ELPAC Assessment results and California School Dashboard

 SUBPRIORITY D - EL RECLASSIFICATION RATES

+Goal to Achieve Subpriority Prepare all students for college and careers and ensure all students meet grade level standards with a focus on closing the achievement gap between all student groups.

+Actions to Achieve Goal Provide English Language instruction to all English Learners.

+Measurable Outcome 10%of ELs will be reclassified.

+Goal and Outcomes for Subgroup #1 A minimum of 10% or more of ELs will meet the criteria for Reclassification annually.

+Methods of Measurement CALPADS annual report

+SUBPRIORITY F - AP EXAM PASSAGE RATE

+Goal to Achieve Subpriority

+Actions to Achieve Goal

+Measurable Outcome

+Goal and Outcomes for Subgroup #1